TimonPost/quinn/docs/src/network-introduction/transport-protocols.md

 **TCP:** stands for 'transmission control protocol' and adds certain guarantees ontop of [IP](#ip).
 It forms the backbone for almost everything you do online, from web browsing to IRC to email to file transfer.

-**UDP** stands for 'user datagram protocol' and it’s another protocol built on top of IP, but unlike TCP, instead of adding lots of features and complexity, UDP is a very thin layer over IP and is [unreliable][unreliable] in nature.
+**UDP** stands for 'user datagram protocol'  and adds certain guarantees ontop of [IP](#ip), but unlike TCP, instead of adding lots of features and complexity, UDP is a very thin layer over IP and is also [unreliable][unreliable] in nature.

 | Feature |  TCP  | UDP |
 | :-------------: | :-------------: | :-------------:    |